-Your certification body will ask your fishery to demonstrate traceability from harvest at the individual UoA level to first sale report.
-For example, if using two gear types that are both certified, you need to show you have traceability systems that identify which UoA (gear type) the product has come from.
+Your certification body will ask your fishery to demonstrate traceability from harvest to first sale report.
 It is best to think about the identification, segregation and traceability systems and procedures your fishery has in place even before assessment starts.

-For more on the MSC Chain of Custody Standard, see msc.org/coc-standard
+For more on the MSC Chain of Custody Standard, see www.msc.org/coc-standard

-The optional pre-assessment
+The pre-assessment